nestauk/ai_genomics/docs/tech_spec.md

 - AI software and datasets: [Papers With Code](https://paperswithcode.com/) is a crowd / machine sourced platform that links AI papers to the GitHub repositories where they store their software code, and to the datasets that we used.
 In principle, we could use it to measure the availability of software to implement AI genomics methods, another proxy for their "technological readiness".
 A preliminary analysis of this data source revealed few papers / datasets of interest to the project (~100 papers, 30 datasets mentioning genomics in their description).
 - Open source software: There are ca. [1700 GitHub code repositories](https://github.com/topics/genomics) tagged with the `genomics` label, and [79,800 machine lerning repositories](https://github.com/topics/genomics).
 We could use the GitHub API to extract data about these repositories and analyse their content.
 Restrictions in the GitHub API rates mean that this would be a time-intensive task.
 - [DrugBank](https://go.drugbank.com/) is a database with detailed information about drugs, their mechanisms, their interactions, and their protein targets.
 In principle we could analyse it in order to identify drugs / projects / analyses e.g. of pharmacogenomics (interactions between a drug and genome) that use machine learning methods but this would only capture one dimension of AI genomics and would require a significant investment in collecting, exploring and understanding the data.
 - [Scite.ai](https://scite.ai/) is a tool that offers in-depth analysis of the citations received by a research article, including whether they are "supportive" or "contrasting".
-Although this dataset could help us to understand in more detail the network structure of AI genomics and the degree of consensus or disagreement between its constituent communities, we would need to licence the data and spend a significant amount of time becoming familiar with it.
+Although this dataset could help us to understand in more detail the network structure of AI genomics and the degree of consensus or disagreement between its constituent communities, we would need to licence the data and potentially spend a significant amount of time becoming familiar with it.
+In the first part of the project we will explore options to access the data.

 ## Analysis